INCREASE STRENGTH WITH ECCENTRIC HOOK TRAINING

 The eccentric phase of a lift occurs when the muscle lengthens.
-This action occurs during the down motion of the bench press, biceps curl or squat.
+This action occurs during the downward portion of the bench press, bicep curls or squat.
 Most personal trainers will agree that when it comes to strength training, your body is stronger during the eccentric movement.

-Think about it — you can lower more weight in the bench press or deadlift than you can lift upwards.
-Using eccentric hooks is a great way to boost hypertrophy and increase strength by recruiting more motor units.
+You can lower more weight in the bench press or deadlift than you can lift.
+Us8ng eccentric hooks is a great way to boost hypertrophy and increase strength by recruiting more motor units.
 A good training protocol when structural balance is optimal is 10 sets of one rep using 10-second eccentric drops.

 Remember that rest is vital when training the nervous system.
-You will need five minutes between sets in order to be successful using this training protocol.
-You can choose one exercise and rest the complete five minutes, or rest 2.5 minutes and choose an additional lift targeting another muscle group such as the press or a pull up.
+You need five minutes between sets in order to be successful us9ng this training protocol.
+You can choose one exercise and ret the complete five minutes or rest 2.5 minutes and choose an additional lift targeting another muscle group such as the press or a pull up.
 Research has shown that it takes this amount of time for the nervous system to fully recover from the previous set.
 Weight on the bar should create a shake during the eccentric movement and should be 20-25% lighter when the hooks release.

 Click here to watch a short video demonstrating a completed set using eccentric hooks.